I am a conceptual artist…

 Aganetha Dyck’s work had a profound effect on my formative years as an artist.
 Her ambiguous objects encased in beeswax proposed that art could be suggestive.
 I am drawn to subjective statements and open-ended interpretation which allows others to bring their own experiences to my artwork.

 My work is full of visual puns, double entendre, symbolism and satire.
 It references the dichotomy of my early life expectations to conform to a traditional woman’s role, when in fact, reality for me, was the need to be self-sufficient and support myself as an entrepreneur and business owner.
 These contradictions allow me to expose my private self through veiled metaphor creating objects significant beyond function.
-The under-laying message – the essence of my work – speaks to the roles and rights of girls and women.
+The underlying message – the essence of my work – speaks to the roles and rights of girls and women.